NarayanMahadevan/MakeTechEz/GetOnToC++/Step_1/README.md

 <a name="editor"/></a>
 ###Text Editor
 </br>
 This will be used to type your program.
-Examples of few editors include Windows Notepad, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.
+Examples of few editors include Windows Notepad, Notepad++, OS Edit command, Brief, Epsilon, EMACS, and vim or vi.

 Our recomendation is [**gedit**](https://projects.gnome.org/gedit/) from GNOME.
 Its a free software.
 Linux fans will already be familiar with the world of GNOME but gedit has brought it to a wider audience by providing the default GNOME editor on Windows and Mac.
 This can be **downloaded** from <http://gedit.en.softonic.com>.
 The advantages are: